gngdb/llamass/README.md

 It is an [IterableDataset][] so it **cannot be shuffled by the DataLoader**.
 If `shuffle=True` the DataLoader will hit an error.
 However, the `AMASS` class itself implements shuffling and it can be enabled using `shuffle=True` at initialisation.

+Also, in order to use more than one worker it is necessary to use the provided `worker_init_fn` in the DataLoader:

 [iterabledataset]: https://pytorch.org/docs/stable/data.html#iterable-style-datasets

 ```python